omega-gg/HEVR/README.md

 and simplicity.
 This project is based on the original ALVR project from [polygraphene](https://github.com/polygraphene) and the ALVR fork from [JackD83](https://github.com/JackD83).

-Note: This the streaming application, you'll need the ALVR client on your headset.
+Note: This is the streaming application, you'll need an ALVR client on your headset.

 References:
 - [ALVR polygraphene](https://github.com/polygraphene/ALVR)